PGCE with QTS Primary (5-11) (School-based)

 Learning and Teaching

-The PGCE courses are designed so your experience on placement is supported by learning.
+The PGCE courses are designed so you spend all your time in a school-setting, supported by online learning.
 Seminars, lectures and placement-based learning equip you to meet the Teachers' Standards, enabling you to teach and assess in your chosen phase and/or subject.

 Hear what our students think about their time at UWE Bristol.